EduPras/Object_Image_CAD/README.md

 # Object_Image_CAD [Still in progress]
 Script that finds the control points of the object presented in a image.

-The main goal is to get the specific control points to be able to controlling them, therefore changing the object's shape.
+The main goal is to get the specific control points to be able to controlling them and apply them spline interpolation, therefore changing the object's shape.

 Follow the images with the results so far: